 Devil’s claw is a natural analgesic and anti-inflammatory herb.
 There is some scientific evidence showing devil’s claw may be effective in managing back pain and arthritis.

-In one fibromyalgia study, participants who took a daily ginseng supplement were reporting a 31.7 percent reduction in pain by the sixth week.
-By the twelfth week, study subjects were reporting a 39.4 percent pain reduction.
+In one fibromyalgia study, participants who took a daily ginseng supplement were reporting a 31.7% reduction in pain by the sixth week.
+By the twelfth week, study subjects were reporting a 39.4% pain reduction.

-In one study reported in The Indian Journal of Experimental Biology, researchers found it created a significant analgesic effect in animal models and the essential oils of the valerian root increased the helpfulness of Aspirin.
+In one study reported in The Indian Journal of Experimental Biology, researchers found valerian root created a significant analgesic effect in animal models and the essential oils of the valerian root increased the helpfulness of aspirin.

 Some Things to Remember

-Anti-inflammatory herbal remedies can help you to manage pain naturally and without the side effects of prescription medications.
+Anti-inflammatory herbal remedies can help you to manage pain naturally, without the side effects of prescription medications.
 Used alone, or in combination with physical activity and stress relief measures (i.e. meditation or relaxation breathing), these herbs can help to significantly reduce pain.